Learning Goals

 const objPerson = {};

-// Add keys and values to empty object
+// Add keys and values to an empty object

 objPerson.firstName = "Emma";